ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 hope they trick the target into deleting it.

-Flushing attacks may be defended against differently depending on the entity (HTTPS Client or HTTPS Server) and record (STHs or SCTs with Certificate Chains).
+Flushing attacks may be defended against differently depending on the entity (HTTPS client or HTTPS server) and record (STHs or SCTs with Certificate Chains).

 ### STHs

-For both HTTPS Clients and HTTPS Servers, STHs within the validity window SHOULD NOT be deleted.
-An attacker cannot flush an item from the cache if it is never removed - so flushing attacks are completely mitigated.
+For both HTTPS clients and HTTPS servers, STHs within the validity window SHOULD NOT be deleted.
+An attacker cannot flush an item from the cache if it is never removed so flushing attacks are completely mitigated.

 The required disk space for all STHs within the validity window is 336 STHs per log that is trusted.
 If 20 logs are trusted, and each STH takes 1 Kilobytes, this is 6.56 Megabytes.

-Note that it is important that implementors not calculate the exact size of cache expected - if an attack does occur, a small number of additional STHs will enter into the cache.
+Note that it is important that implementors do not calculate the exact size of cache expected -- if an attack does occur, a small number of additional STHs will enter into the cache.
 These STHs will be in addition to the expected set, and will be evidence of the attack.

-If a HTTPS Client or HTTPS Server is operating in a constrained environment and cannot devote enough storage space to hold all STHs within the validity window it is recommended to use the below Deletion Algorithm {{deletion-algorithm}} to make it more difficult for the attacker.
+If an HTTPS client or HTTPS server is operating in a constrained environment and cannot devote enough storage space to hold all STHs within the validity window it is recommended to use the below Deletion Algorithm {{deletion-algorithm}} to make it more difficult for the attacker to perform a flushing attack.

 ### SCTs & Certificate Chains on HTTPS Servers

-HTTPS Servers will only accept SCTs and Certificate Chains for domains it is authoritative for.
+An HTTPS server will only accept SCTs and Certificate Chains for domains it is authoritative for.
 Therefore the storage space needed is bound by the number of logs it accepts, multiplied by the number of domains it is authoritative for, multiplied by the number